Do you open every email you receive? Neither do hiring managers.

 • JaneDoe21@email.com

 Your email subject line is a crucial part of your job-marketing strategy.
-Work with the tips above to craft email subject lines that help you get you one step closer to landing the job.
+Work with the tips above to craft email subject lines that help you get one step closer to landing the job.
 You also want to ensure that you have a well-crafted resume that highlights why you're the right candidate for the job.
 Good luck!

 Don't waste your time Googling.
 Get expert career advice delivered straight to your inbox.